kresnasatya/dev.kresna.me/src/posts/react-and-svelte-vibes.md

 :::

 As we can see, that derived state give less KB of JavaScript instead of add new state.
 Although the difference size is trivial, but if we build rich features web apps, the derived state is a one of our saviours for optimize the performance.
 Why do I care about this?
 Because the cost of JavaScript to load in a web browser can be costly especially for low-end device.
-Please read [The Cost of JavaScript](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e) written by Addy Osmani or watch video [The Cost of JavaScript](https://www.youtube.com/watch?v=ZKH3DLT4BKw) created by Addy Osmani too.
+Please read [The Cost of JavaScript](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e) or watch video [The Cost of JavaScript](https://www.youtube.com/watch?v=ZKH3DLT4BKw) created by Addy Osmani too.

 Let's talk more about derived state.
 What is this?